Prince of Wales Secondary School: GOLD Program

 The Gifted Over Learning Disabled (GOLD) Program is a district program designed for gifted students who have also been identified as having a learning disability.
 The acceptance rate is very low with an average of only about 8 students per year.
 Students in the program have at least one GOLD block as part of their regular timetable with GOLD English also being offered at the grade 8 level.
 The curriculum of the program includes communication skills, decision making, subject and personal support, self-awareness and self-advocacy.

 Timetable

 Prince of Wales formerly operated on a linear timetable of Day 1 / Day 2 rotation, from early September to late June.
-Each day has four (4) blocks with 1 hour and 15 minutes of instruction in each block.
-Classes begin at 8:55 a.m. and end at 3:03 p.m.
-Due to COVID-19 during the 2020-2021 schoolyear Prince of Wales operated on a quarter system with two classes per quarter.
-Classes were in session from 8:40 to 12:32 or from 1:18 to 3:03 depending on whether you had morning classes or afternoon classes.
-During the first quarter one class was online and one was in person and it would switch every two weeks but that later changed to switching every week.
-In the last two quarters both classes were in person.

-Currently during the 2022-2023 school year, Prince of Wales operates on a semester system like other schools in the Vancouver School Board, with 4 classes every semester.
-Classes run from 8:40 to 3:06.
+Each day has four (4) blocks with 80 minutes of instruction in each block.
+Classes begin at 8:40 a.m. and end at 3:05 p.m. during the 2023-2024 school year.
+Prince of Wales operates on a semester system.
+Classes are in session from 8:40 to 11:35 and 12:20 to 3:05 like other schools in the Vancouver School Board, with 4 classes every semester.